 2 cloves garlic, unpeeled, crushed with the flat blade of a large knife

 1 tsp garam masala

-1. To make the curry oil, whisk the xanthan gum (if using) into the olive oil until blended.
-Next, put the olive oil, garlic, turmeric, cumin, chilli powder, garam masala and salt into a pan and place over a low heat.
+1. To make the curry oil, put the olive oil, garlic, turmeric, cumin, chilli powder, garam masala and salt into a pan and place over a low heat.
 Stir and bring to a simmer, reducing the heat to its lowest possible setting.
 Cook for a further 2 minutes, continuing to stir.
 Remove from the heat and set aside to cool and infuse for 30 minutes.
 Strain through a muslin cloth over a sieve.
 Set this strained oil to one side while you make the chickpea cakes.

-3. In a food processor combine the cumin, garlic, turmeric, peas, ginger, chillies, lemon juice and salt.
+2. In a food processor combine the ground cumin, ground coriander, cinnamon, turmeric, ginger, chillies, lemon juice and salt.
 Process until it forms a thick paste.
 Place into a mixing bowl.

-5. Form the mixture into eight cakes weighing around 80 g each and place on a baking tray.
-Refrigerate for at least half an hour (this will firm up the cakes before frying).
+4. Form the mixture into eight cakes weighing around 75-80 g each and place on a baking tray.
+Refrigerate for at least half an hour to firm up the cakes before frying.

-6. When you are ready to cook the chickpea cakes, pour groundnut oil into a large non stick frying pan to a depth of around 1/2 cm.
-Place over a medium heat.
+5. When you are ready to cook the chickpea cakes, pour some groundnut oil into a large non stick frying pan to a depth of around 1/2 cm and place the pan over a medium heat.
 When the oil is hot, carefully place the chickpea cakes into the pan.
 Cook for 3-4 minutes until golden brown then carefully flip the cakes over to cook for a further 3-4 minutes.